H4nsie/dadep/README.md

 # dadep
-The DAY AHEAD DAILY (and hourly) ENERGY PRICES
+The DAY AHEAD DAILY (and hourly) ENERGY PRICES for Domoticz

 A small dzVents script for Domoticz for counting your electricity use (in Euro's) during the day.